Marriage Under Fire

 Marriage Under Fire: Why We Must Win This Battle is a book by Evangelical Christian leader James Dobson, published in 2004 by Multnomah Publishers.
 The book examines the same-sex marriage movement from an opponent's point of view.
-Dobson discusses the history of the movement, gives arguments against its influence, advocates the Federal Marriage Amendment, criticizes what he views as judicial activism, and exhorts opponents to mobilize.
+Dobson discusses the history of the movement, gives arguments against its influence, advocates for the Federal Marriage Amendment, criticizes what he views as judicial activism, and exhorts opponents to mobilize.